Alfvén wave: Alfvén Mach number

+The Alfvén Mach number is particularly important in understanding the interaction of the solar wind with planetary magnetospheres, the formation of shock waves in space plasmas, and the dynamics of astrophysical jets.

 History

 The coronal heating problem

 The study of Alfvén waves began from the coronal heating problem, a longstanding question in heliophysics.
 It was unclear why the temperature of the solar corona is hot (about one million kelvins) compared to its surface (the photosphere), which is only a few thousand kelvins.
 Intuitively, it would make sense to see a decrease in temperature when moving away from a heat source, but this does not seem to be the case even though the photosphere is denser and would generate more heat than the corona.

 In 1942, Hannes Alfvén proposed in Nature the existence of an electromagnetic-hydrodynamic wave which would carry energy from the photosphere to heat up the corona and the solar wind.
 He claimed that the sun had all the necessary criteria to support these waves and they may in turn be responsible for sun spots.
 He stated:

 If a conducting liquid is placed in a constant magnetic field, every motion of the liquid gives rise to an E.M.F. which produces electric currents.
 Owing to the magnetic field, these currents give mechanical forces which change the state of motion of the liquid.
 Thus a kind of combined electromagnetic–hydrodynamic wave is produced.

 This would eventually turn out to be Alfvén waves.
 He received the 1970 Nobel Prize in Physics for this discovery.